NeuroanatomyAndConnectivity/NeuroanatomyAndConnectivity.github.io/index.md

 # Welcome

 We investigate principles of how the cerebral cortex is spatially organized and the role of that organization in human cognition.
-More information about our various projects is available on the [research] and [publications] pages.
+More information about our various projects is available on the [research projects] and [publications] pages.

 [![]({{site.baseurl}}/thumbnails/image1.jpg){: .right .half}]({{site.baseurl}}/gallery/index.html)